-schedule, each node knows the number of nodes in this area in the current time slot.
-Let N' denote this number; 2) each node generates the node status $[g_1,g(2),\ldots,g{N'}]$ ; 3) if $g_i=0$ , then node i is active, and otherwise, node i is passive, and selects its THC to keep listening; 4) the active node selects a passive node, e.g., based on the first packet of the packet queue, and switches to the estimated THC of the passive node.
+2) Intra-area Data Transmission: For data transmission within a single area, since each node knows the number of nodes in the area, it applies the Variant 2 in the preceding subsection to generate its state: 1) based on the border nodes schedule, each node knows the number of nodes in this area in the current time slot.
+Let N' denote this number; 2) each node generates the node status $[g_1, g(2), \ldots, g{N'}]$ ; 3) if $g_i = 0$ , then node i is active, and otherwise, node i is passive, and selects its THC to keep listening; 4) the active node selects a passive node, e.g., based on the first packet of the packet queue, and switches to the estimated THC of the passive node.

 3) Inter-area Data Transmission: For data transmission between different areas, we need to design an active schedule for different areas.
 We make use of the gateway nodes here.
 If a node is at the border of two or more areas, then it is a gateway node.
 To select the gateway nodes, we can set a threshold of the distance differences from a node to two backbone nodes.
 If the distance difference is within the threshold, then the node becomes a gateway node.
-This can be easily implemented, since each node has the GPS device and knows the location of itself and the backbone nodes.
+This can be easily implemented, since each node has the GPS device, and knows its own location, as well as that of the backbone nodes.

 A gateway node needs to communicate with all nodes of each area it belongs to.
 Except the gateway nodes, a node communicates with the neighbors in the same area only, even though it can reach nodes in another area.
 A gateway node sequentially joins the areas it belongs to.
-Let $\{A_1,A_2,\ldots,A_k\}$ denote the set of the areas that a gateway node, i, belongs to.
-At time slot t, i would join area $A{k_1}$ where $k_1=(t \mod k)+1$ .
-When i joins area $A{k_1}$ ( $1 \le k_1 \le k$ ), the nodes in area $A{k_2}$ ( $k_2 \ne k_1$ , $1 \le k_2 \le k$ ) know that node i is not in area $A{k_2}$ , by the control information from the backbone node, and hence do not try to communicate with node i.
+Let $\{A_1, A_2, \ldots, A_k\}$ denote the set of the areas that a gateway node, i, belongs to.
+At time slot t, i would join area $A{k_1}$ where $k_1 = (t \mod k) + 1$ .
+When i joins area $A{k_1}$ $(1 \le k_1 \le k)$ , the nodes in area $A{k_2}$ , by the control information from the backbone node, and hence do not try to communicate with node i.
 Nodes from an area would send the data to a gateway node when it joins this area.
-Then after the gateway node joins another area, it would forward the information received in the previous area to the nodes in the current area.
+Then, after the gateway node joins another area, it would forward the information received in the previous area to the nodes in the current area.

 The use of gateway nodes can improve the performance in two aspects.
-First, the throughput is increased.
-This is because there can be several gateway nodes in one area, and hence, there can be simultaneous data transmission on different channels between multiple nodes and the gateway nodes, and between gateway nodes and gateway nodes.
+First, the throughput is increased, because there can be several gateway nodes in one area; hence, there can be simultaneous data transmissions on different channels between multiple nodes and the gateway nodes, as well as between gateway nodes themselves.
 Second, the backbone nodes only need to calculate area routes, and there are no data packets being forwarded through the backbone nodes.
-Hence the traffic loads on the backbone nodes are minimized, which avoids the congestion at the backbone nodes if the traffic of all nodes have to go through the backbone nodes.
+Hence, the traffic loads on the backbone nodes are minimized, which avoids the congestion at the backbone nodes if all traffic has to go through the backbone nodes.
 The packet delay is reduced as well.
+The theoretical analysis of the capacity between an active node and a passive node, and the capacity of an area, are given in Sections 5 and 6 of the supplemental material.

 VII.
-SIMULATION
+PERFORMANCE EVALUATION